premsgdev/premsgdev/README.md

 I build and maintain **cloud-native backend systems** for enterprise applications.
 I work with **PHP/Symfony** and **Node/NestJS**, building scalable REST APIs, distributed microservices, and data-driven platforms running on **Docker + Kubernetes**.

-I’ve designed and built infrastructure for complex domains, including compliance workflows, financial data systems, and AI-powered services.
-I focus on **performance, reliability, and maintainability** — whether modernizing legacy platforms or building new services from the ground up.

 ---

 ## 🛠️ My Tech Stack & Tools